cgranell/labpistec-ideas/README.md

 * Pathological game: Have the patient approached a play area?
 How long has he been there?
 How many times has he visited that place?

 ### Meeting 2018-03-02
 Participants.
-LABPSITEC (Juani, Diana, ...), GEOTEC (Nacho.
+LABPSITEC (Juani, Laura, Adriana, Diana), GEOTEC (Nacho.
 Sven, Carlos)

-Aim:
+The meeting was aimed to decide on the scope, search terms and search strategy of the review.
+Keywords per discipline were defined.
+Main data sources were also identified: WoS, Scopus, and Medline

 ### Meeting YYYY-MM-DD
 Participants.
 LABPSITEC (...), GEOTEC (...)